Mafruha17/CIDM6330-Spring2025/README.md

 - Docker environment ensures portability and consistency.

 ---
+---
+## ⚠️ Scope Disclaimer

+This system has been developed as an academic proof-of-concept for coursework purposes.
+It has not yet been tested or deployed in a real-world production healthcare environment.

+---

 ## 📄 License
 This project was developed as part of the CIDM-6330 Software Engineering course at West Texas A&M University.
 The domain of Distributed Healthcare Communication was selected to demonstrate the application of software engineering principles to a real-world problem.